 Map 3.
 The Federal Emergency Management Agency (FEMA) official maps show Special Flood Hazard Areas (SFHA) and the risk premium zones applicable to a community.
 The majority of Saint Paul is designated as at minimal risk of flooding hazard by FEMA.
-Riverine areas are at the highest risk of flooding.
-Data from FEMA, 2018
+Areas near the river are at the highest risk of flooding.
+Data from FEMA, 2018.